ChahatRajput1/ChahatRajput1/README.md

-- 👋 Hi, I’m @ChahatRajput1
+- 👋 Hi, I’m Chahat Rajput

 - 👀 I’m interested in Learning DSA,DataScince and Machine Learning,AI,Want to lead a SDE team at google,Spending time with family

 - 🌱 I’m currently learning DSA,DataScince and Machine Learning,AI

-- 💞️ I’m looking to collaborate on Data Science basic projects,Real Life Projects,Want to work with such type of community through which I can learn new things and solve areaal world problems
+- 💞️ I’m looking to collaborate on Data Science basic projects,Real Life Projects,Want to work with such type of community through which I can learn new things and solve a real world problems

 - 📫 How to reach me https://www.linkedin.com/in/chahat-rajput-681509242/